miguelperezenciso/SeqBreed/README.md

 In order to get full control of all **SeqBreed** functionalities, some python knowledge is recommended.
 However, this is not necessary for a basic usage as shown in the examples provided.

-**NOTE:** SeqBreed is designed for use in short term breeding experiments, not long term experiments.
-For instance, no new mutations are generated.
+**NOTE:** SeqBreed is designed for use in short term breeding experiments only, as no new mutations are generated.
 We recommend to use real sequence data or high density SNP data as startup to realistically mimic variability and disequilibrium.

 ### Requirements
 See [requirements.txt](https://github.com/miguelperezenciso/SeqBreed/blob/master/requirements.txt).